EarthyScience/HybridVariationalInference.jl/README.md

 and pedogenic factors, such as clay content.
 We apply a machine learning model to estimate CUE and fit it end-to-end with other parameters of the process-model to observed carbon stocks.
-In addtion to the predicted CUE, we are interested in the uncertainty of CUE and its correlation with other parameters.
+In addition to the predicted CUE, we are interested in the uncertainty of CUE and its correlation with other parameters.
 We are interested in the entire posterior probability distribution of the model parameters.